 Monday April 29, 2024

-My first real order of business at the airport though was getting a café con leche.
-There’s one small coffee house in Oregon that – I swear – makes a latte that tastes exactly like the ones here in Spain.
+My first real order of business at the airport, though, was getting a café con leche.
+There’s one small coffee house in Oregon that, I swear, makes a latte that tastes exactly like the ones here in Spain.
 But there’s no substitute for drinking the real thing or eating a croissant during my nearly three-hour layover for my flight to Portugal!

 Ahhhh.
 Café con leche.

-Portugal is in the same time zone as the UK, Ireland and Iceland, while Spain shares its time zone with the rest of Western Europe.
+Portugal is in the same time zone as the UK, Ireland, and Iceland, while Spain shares its time zone with the rest of Western Europe.
 This makes zero sense on the map.
 It would seem that the Iberian Peninsula should all be in the same time zone, given that Spain nearly surrounds Portugal and both countries are directly south of the UK.
 But it is what it is, so I gained a full hour of my life back as I departed Madrid at 11:25 am and landed in Portugal at 11:35 am.

 JET LAG

-By the time the plane landed in Porto, ny fatigue from the past 20 hours of travel was hitting full force.
+By the time the plane landed in Porto, my fatigue from the past 20 hours of travel was hitting full force.
 I deplaned and walked up the jetway, tiredly following the people directly in front of me.
-This is usually a safe bet when you are arriving at a new airport where you’ve never set foot in before.
+This is usually a safe bet when you are arriving at a new airport where you’ve never set foot before.
 But it was a blunder this time around.
 Whoever was leading the front of the pack off the plane accidentally turned right instead of going left toward the airport exit.

 My hotel didn’t allow check-in until 2 pm, so I decided the best bet to fight the strong jet lag enveloping me was to walk around Porto and see the sights.